How to Support Social Studies Content Reading in the School Library

 Global Book Labels: Europe, Asia, Africa, Latin America, Australia & Oceania, and Antarctica.

-My Continents book labels
+The Continents book labels

-I located the GlobeTrekker collection near the door to the 6g hallway.
-It was especially gratifying for me to see kids checking out cultural books from the 300s, art books from the 700s, and natural wonders from the 900s that were “invisible” in their original locations.
-Kids told me how much they liked all the “new” books I’d gotten for them!
+I located the GlobeTrekker collection on recently installed shelving near the door to the 6g hallway.
+It was especially gratifying for me to see kids checking out newly labeled cultural books from the 300s, art books from the 700s, and natural wonders from the 900s that were “invisible” in their original locations.
+Kids told me how much they liked all the “new” books I’d gotten for them!Help Students Achieve in Social Studies with Special Library Collections - School Librarians know that increased content knowledge means higher achievement in that subject.
+Give students a boost in social studies by creating special grade-level collections of fiction & nonfiction social studies topical books!
+Here's how I did it. #NoSweatLibrary

-TOTALLY TEXAS FOR 7g STATE HISTORY
+TOTALLY TEXAS – 7g State History

-READ AMERICA FOR 8g U.S. HISTORY
+READ AMERICA – 8g U.S. History

-U.S. Flag in shape of a map of the U.S.When I got rid of state books, I did keep those that were topical to overall U.S. History and changed their call numbers to place them in a 973 number.
+When I got rid of the individual state books, I did keep those that were topical to overall U.S. History and changed their call numbers to a 973 number.
 All the U.S. History books are now together by geography or by historical period.

 • Books about natural wonders, historical landmarks, and national or state parks were changed to 973.091, the DDC number for geographical treatment.

-Historical American fiction book sticker.Our Fiction books for the time periods studied in 8g U.S. History had already been labeled with an Historical America sticker, so I moved them to shelves next to Texas Fiction so they are across from the 973 nonfiction books.
-Now our Read America fiction and nonfiction also “bridge” across the aisle from each other, and students are checking out more U.S. History books than ever before.
+Historical American fiction book sticker.Our Fiction books for the time periods studied in 8g U.S. History had already been labeled with an Historical America sticker, but I wanted to “bridge” them as I had with the Texas fiction and nonfiction.
+They were moved to shelves next to Texas Fiction and now the Historical America fiction books are across the aisle from the 973 U.S. History Dewey books.

-To complete the identity of Read America and Totally Texas, I hung a huge U.S. map on the wall at the end of the aisle, and added new signage for the “History & Historical Fiction” aisle.
+To really promote the Read America and Totally Texas Social Studies Special Collections, I hung a huge U.S. map on the wall at the end of the aisle, and created signage and shelf labels to identify our new “American History & Historical Fiction” aisle.
+Students are checking out more of these books than ever before!

 PROMOTING SPECIAL SOCIAL STUDIES COLLECTIONS